-- With each group around a table, I tell students that I'm going to give them some words from a song.
+- Put students in groups and tell them that you're giving them some words from a song.
 They have a few minutes to lay out the cards and decide what they think the song is about.
-If students need help brainstorming, I ask a few questions:
+If students need help brainstorming, ask a few questions:

 - Then tell students that in fact only some of the words are in the song, and that they'll listen to the song to find out which.
 Explain that if they hear one of the words, they should grab that card.
-I clarify here that this is not team-work, but a competition.
 At the end of the song, they'll check their cards and get +1 point for correct cards and -1 point for wrong cards, and the student with the most points in the group is the winner.

 - Play the song once for students to listen and 'grab'.

-- Each group announces the student with the highest number of points for the class to clap.
+- Each group announces the student with the highest number of points.

-Note: this activity can be used at all levels - it just depends on the words you put on the cards.
-'Difficult' songs can be made doable if the words chosen are simple and easy to pick out.
-Similarly, an 'easy' song can be made more challenging for high-level students by choosing words that are difficult to hear, or putting in words with very similar sounds.
+This activity can be used at all levels - it just depends on the words you put on the cards.
+More challenging songs can be made doable if the words chosen are simple and easy to pick out.
+Similarly, an easier song can be made more challenging for high-level students by choosing words that are difficult to hear, or making the extra words ones with very similar sounds.